 2.According to the principle of bounded context, divide your monolithic app into ‘building blocks’;

 3.Divide your app into modules;

 4.Turn your modules into separate microservices.

-Sounds easy;) But if you don’t know how to do it correctly you can contact the K&C agile development team and get useful tips regarding your web development issues.
+Sounds easy ;) But if you do have any uncertanties or need additional support you can contact the K&C agile development team for consultancy or development capacity.

 When talking about microservice architecture, the easiest thing to do is to highlight its pros.